newtheatre/history-project/_shows/21_22/an_evening_with.md

 Come and join ___ as they invite you into their home.
 Catch a glimpse behind the curtain of what the life of glitz and glamour is truly like.
 For better or for worse.

 A one hand devised character study that explores the pressures of stardom and asks the question: who deserves to be famous.

+This show was originally intended to be a part of the Autumn season, but was unfortunately postponed due to Covid.